AMT MT Certification - Medical Technologist

 Certification by the American Medical Technologists (AMT) gives medical technologists (MT) and other allied health professionals numerous advantages.

 First and foremost, certification offers individuals opportunities to validate their skills and competencies learned in their degree programs and laboratory work experience.
 Secondly, allied health professionals can stay informed of best practices through continuing education and engage in professional development through certification.
 Lastly, AMT certification upholds professional quality standards in both national and international allied healthcare fields.
 The National Commission accredits AMT’s competency-based exams for Certifying Agencies (NCCA).

 Applicants for the medical technologist certification exam must have completed an accredited medical technology program to be eligible for certification.
 Once eligibility has been verified, applicants must complete an online application, pay the fees, and prepare for and take the examinations.
 Test preparation materials are available on the American Medical Technologists website to help students prepare for and successfully pass their examinations.

-According to the Bureau of Labor Statistics, applicants for medical technologist positions must have earned a baccalaureate degree in medical technology and have completed their academic program within the past five years.
+According to the Bureau of Labor Statistics (BLS), applicants for medical technologist positions must have earned a baccalaureate in medical technology and completed their academic program within the past five years.
 Alternatively, applicants who have previously taken and passed a generalist MT examination given by another certification organization or state licensure agency may apply and prove that the AMT Board has approved the examination of Directors.
 In most cases, a minimum of one year of full-time paid clinical laboratory experience is required for eligibility to sit for the AMT exam.

 In addition to national certification, an individual’s state of residence may have its own certification examinations, registration, and licensing requirements for medical technologists.
 States may recognize components of the national exam for some of their standards and may have additional requirements for specific certifications for licensure in allied health professions.